-Ohio currently determines the split of funds between secondary, postsecondary and adult recipients via agreement between the departments of Education and Higher Education.
+Ohio currently determines the split of funds between secondary, postsecondary and adult recipients via agreement between the ODEW and ODHE.
 This agreement acknowledges shared statewide goals for academic, technical and professional skill attainment, as well as common goals around increasing the share of Ohioans who hold postsecondary certificates, certifications and degrees.

-Of the funds allocated via formula to eligible recipients, Ohio allocates roughly 78 percent to secondary recipients, 12 percent to postsecondary recipients and 10 percent to adult career-technical education providers.
+Of the funds allocated via formula to eligible recipients, Ohio allocates roughly 78 percent to secondary recipients, 12 percent to postsecondary recipients and 10 percent to adult Career-Technical Education providers.
 Ohio also will allocate 3-5 percent to secondary, postsecondary or adult recipients via competitive grant using the Reserve Fund.
 This grant will prioritize applications in which secondary and postsecondary partners are collaborating.
 Furthermore, the grant will target closing equity gaps in career-technical education programs on the secondary and postsecondary levels aligned to in demand jobs in the state.

-b. among any consortia that may be formed among secondary schools and eligible institutions, and how funds will be distributed among the members of the consortia, including the rationale for such distribution and how it will most effectively provide students with the skills needed to succeed in the workplace.
+B. among any consortia that may be formed among secondary schools and eligible institutions, and how funds will be distributed among the members of the consortia, including the rationale for such distribution and how it will most effectively provide students with the skills needed to succeed in the workplace.
 (Section 122(d)(8) of Perkins V)

-Ohio does not have consortia at the secondary level.
+Ohio does not have consortia at the secondary